 But, openness in science is just what covers my professional live.
 I'm a huge supporter of open software (partly because the importance of it for science) and I've got really surprised when I've read this comment in the pad for the hangout discussion that happened today:

 Digital divide - divide between those who can code and those who cannot.
-What good is open source software to those who cannot modify the software?
+What good is open source software to those who cannot modify the software?-- For those who don't know how to code, using open source software vs closed is pretty much the same experience.

 I must say that I disagree with such comment.
 I would say that there's a misconception of what open-source means for the final user experience.
 Open source opens to everyone a huge community, and not just to developers.
 The final user gets a product with a confidence that there's a lot of people working in the development than just maybe 50 paid by a company, this will bring a more stable/less-buggy/secure code.
 Think also on the information that the close product is taking from you without letting you know about it, how much can you trust it?
 All right, you may not have the knowledge to look into, for example, Firefox code to see whether they are doing so, but there's a large amount of people that does and they have not found it.
 Also, most of the open-source software have a wishlist where you can suggest improvements/ideas and track their evolution (likewise reporting bugs you may find).
 And to leave this paragraph, the best of it, you can participate on it!
 Don't know how to program? don't worry, you can translate it, write tutorials, advertise it, etc...